Computer Science (2022 - 2024)

 Graduate Courses Open to Undergraduates

-A limited number of graduate courses are open to undergraduate students who have maintained a GPA of 3.5 or better in computer science, subject to permission of the director of undergraduate studies.
+A limited number of graduate courses are open to undergraduate students who have maintained a GPA of 3.5 or better in computer science, subject to permission of the director of undergraduate studies and the professor of the course.
 These may be substituted for undergraduate elective credit, or reserved for graduate credit if the student is pursuing the accelerated master's program.
 Consult the department's website for details.